-Building the Product: They were now to step eight of the entrepreneurship path.
-They had to do it.
-For that they turned to Usluel, because he had to build the product that I envisioned and Bernstein promised.
+Building the Product:

+We were now to step eight of the entrepreneurship path.
+We had to do it.
+For that we turned to Usluel, because he had to build the product that I envisioned and Bernstein promised.
 And he did.

-When the software was delivered, it managed to satisfy all but one of the early customers and eventually even that customer grudgingly conceded that ILINC LearnLinc had delivered what they had promised, if not quite exactly what the company wanted.
+When the software was delivered, it managed to satisfy all but one of the early customers and eventually even that customer grudgingly conceded that ILINC